swcarpentry/r-novice-gapminder/index.md

 > Know how to access files not in the working directory by specifying the path.
 >

+> ## Getting ready {.getready}
+>
+> This lesson assumes you have the R, RStudio software installed on your computer.
+>
+> R can be downloaded [here](https://cran.r-project.org/mirrors.html).
+>
+> RStudio is an environment for developing using R. It can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).
+You will need the Desktop version for your computer.
+>

 ## Topics

 1. [Introduction to R and RStudio](01-rstudio-intro.html)